We use cookies to help provide you with the best possible online experience.

 We understand that accessing appropriate support for ADHD can be challenging, and we want to make sure our patients are clear on our practice policy regarding prescribing and shared care agreements.

-- Shared Care Agreements with NHS Services: Our practice is able to enter into shared care agreements with NHS providers, including those accessed through the Right to Choose pathway.
+Our practice is able to enter into shared care agreements with NHS providers, including those accessed through the Right to Choose pathway (see below for the requirements that must be met in order to allow us do this).

-- Private Providers: We will only take on shared care agreements from private providers if they are also listed as an approved Right to Choose provider.
+We will only take on shared care agreements from private providers if they are also listed as an approved Right to Choose provider.
 If a private provider is not on this list, we are unable to accept shared care arrangements with them.

 - At least yearly reviews with the specialist.